reidpat/evolvingcyborgblog/src/site/notes/200 Projects/240 Blog/Stuff.md

 {"dg-publish":true,"dg-path":"Stuff.md","permalink":"/stuff/"}
 ---

-I'm moving and need to get rid of all this stuff THIS WEEK!
+Hi I'm Reid and I'm moving and need to get rid of all this stuff THIS WEEK!
 I live at 5638 Birney Ave (in Wesbrook by UBC)
+Text me at 778 888 7656 and let me know what you want and when you can come pick it up.

 | File                                                                                          | location     | cost     | want_back | image                                                                                                |
 | --------------------------------------------------------------------------------------------- | ------------ | -------- | --------- | ---------------------------------------------------------------------------------------------------- |